 - Support disabled people’s rights by removing barriers and improving access to travel

 - Ensure disabled people are fully involved in work to improve all aspects of travel.

 Decisions on applications will be taken by a Fund Management Group, which will comprise of representatives from Transport Scotland and the Mobility and Access Committee for Scotland (MACS).

 A sum of £500,000 was made available.
 After taking account of projects awarded in the previous 5 rounds between 2014 and 2019, there is a balance of around £144,000 currently still available in 2020.

 Allocations of funding will be on a match-funding basis.
 Normally this will be 50/50, which gives the opportunity for £1 million overall to be spent on accessibility improvements over the life of the Accessibility Fund.

 We have so far supported 23 projects in previous rounds, with a funding total of nearly £1,146,000.
 These projects have included: Disabled or Assisted toilets on passenger decks; Changing Place (Fully accessible toilet space equipped with hoist and adjustable height bench for adult changing); Hearing Systems; Staff training; Sensory Packs, e.g. for Autistic passengers; and Apps for assisted travel.

 Any ferry or harbour operator providing an internal ferry service.
 This includes local authority ports and ferry services and private sector ports and services.

 In addition, local authorities and regional transport partnerships or other community groups may wish to lead an application in respect of improvements at eligible ports and services in their area.

-The Application Pack details the criteria and what information will be required when submitting an application, including Guidance Notes.
-This will be available when the next round is open.
+The Application Pack details the criteria and what information will be required when submitting an application, including guidance notes.

 The Equality Act 2010 ('the Equality Act') provides a broad legal framework covering discrimination against people with specific 'protected characteristics'.
 One of the protected characteristics is disability.